-Orangeola Cutleaf Japanese Maple will grow to be about 8 feet tall at maturity, with a spread of 8 feet.
+Ryusen Japanese Maple will grow to be about 10 feet tall at maturity, with a spread of 10 feet.
 It tends to be a little leggy, with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.

-This tree does best in full sun to partial shade.
-You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
+This tree should be grown in a location with partial shade and which is shaded from the hot afternoon sun.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.